georgios-kalomitsinis/Heartbeat-Classification/README.md

 ## Results

-The search for the appropriate hyperparameters leads us to choose the following arcitecture with:
+The search for the appropriate hyperparameters leads us to choose the following architecture with:
 * convolutional layer (*filters=8*)
 * maxPooling layer (*pool_size=(3,1)*)
 * convolutional layer (*filters=16*)